 Current medical studies indicate that people with good levels of bioflavonoids have lower amounts of C-reactive proteins – culprits linked to a variety of inflammatory diseases, cancers and other illnesses.
 By consuming vitamin C with bioflavonoids, you will be directly addressing the inflammation present in Plantar Fasciitis.

 Vitamin C is abundant in citrus fruits, broccoli, Brussels sprouts, tomatoes, green peppers, melons, kiwis, strawberries, alfalfa sprouts, and the skins of potatoes.

-Shop our natural plantar fasciitis treatments!
+Shop our natural plantar fasciitis products!

 Bioflavanoids are antioxidants with anti-allergic, anti-inflammatory, anti-microbial, and anti-carcenogenic properties.
 They are found in the rinds of citrus fruits, in green peppers, broccoli, tomatoes, purple grapes, berries, and some herbal teas.

 MSM is a sulfur compound found in fresh fruits and vegetables, milk, fish, and grains.
 Overcooking and industrial processing can destroy MSM, so eating least-cooked and raw foods is important in accessing this compound to benefit from its anti-inflammatory properties.
 You may also apply methylsulfonylmethane as a topical lotion, directly to the heel and foot, to decrease inflammation and pain.